tensorflow/tensorflow/g3doc/OpDefinitions.md

 The op description should as declarative as possible to allow a wide range of tools to work with them and query methods generated from them.
-In particular this means specifying properties, constraints and shape inference information in a way that is easily analyzable (e.g., avoid opaque calls to C++ functions where possible).
+In particular this means specifying traits, constraints and shape inference information in a way that is easily analyzable (e.g., avoid opaque calls to C++ functions where possible).